James R. Fouts

-James Richard Fouts (born August 8, 1942) is an American politician serving as the mayor of Warren, Michigan since 2007.
+James Richard Fouts (born August 8, 1942) is an American politician who served as the mayor of Warren, Michigan from 2007 to 2023.

 Personal life

 Fouts grew up in Hazel Park, Michigan, where his father served as the city assessor, and later as city manager.
 Prior to election to public office, he spent his career as an educator, teaching government, political science, and psychology in the Warren Consolidated School District.
 His last teaching position was at Sterling Heights High School, where he taught for about ten years.

 Early political career

 In 1976, Fouts ran as a Republican for the Michigan state house of representatives in the 70th District.
-Fouts was elected to the Warren City Council in 1981, where he served for 26 years.
+Fouts was elected to the Warren City Council in 1981, where he served for 26 years as a Democrat.
 During his tenure, he initiated several anti-tobacco proposals.

 In 2007, Mark Steenbergh had reached the term limit as mayor of Warren and did not seek re-election.
 Fouts ran against City Clerk Richard Sulaka for the open seat and won 62% to 38%.
 In the 2007 campaign, finance reports show that Sulaka outspent Fouts $332,000 to $225,000.
 Sulaka described Fouts as a "maverick" and attributed his victory to voters seeking an alternative to the previous administration.
 The election also saw Warren citizens electing a new clerk, new treasurer, and a majority of new council members.